-TTHMs [Total Trihalomethanes]

-Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.
-This occurred in the 2nd quarter of the year Flushing water lines
+TTHMs [Total Trihalomethanes] Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.
+It occurred during the 3rd quarter of the year and lasted until the 4th reduced water age and flushing

-Unit I Descriptions Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) NTU NTU: Nephelometric Turbidity Units.
-Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system.
-NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.
+Unit Descr iptions

+Term Definition

+ppm ppm: parts per million, or milligrams per liter (mg/L)

+ppb ppb: parts per billion, or micrograms per liter (μg/L)

+NA NA: not applicable

+ND ND: Not detected

+NR NR: Monitoring not required, but recommended.

 Important Drinking Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
-AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+TT $TT: Treatment\ Technique: A\ required\ process\ intended\ to\ reduce\ the\ level\ of\ a\ contaminant\ in\ drinking\ water.$ AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG